kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 That affects more than initial code generation.
 It improves consistency, review cost, maintenance, onboarding, automated refactoring, and migration.
 A codebase generated by agents becomes much easier to trust when the framework itself gives them a narrow canonical target.

-## The Skill Can Encode Knowledge That Does Not Fit Javadoc
+## The Skill Can Encode Knowledge That Does Not Fit Javadoc { #skill-encode-knowledge-fit }

 Some of the most important framework knowledge is difficult to express in API reference.